KirstieJane/STEMMRoleModels/documentation/recommendation_acceptance_survey.md

 * What is your title?
 (Prof, Dr, Ms, etc)
 * What is your job title?
 * Where do you work?
-* In which city do you live?
+* In which city do you work?
+* In which state do you work?
-* In which country do you live?
+* In which country do you work?
 * Please include a link to a photograph of you

 ## Section 2: Your expertise